svenstaro/genact/README.md

 **On Windows**: Download `genact-win.exe` from [the releases page](https://github.com/svenstaro/genact/releases) and double click it.

+It is also available on Scoop:

+    scoop install genact

 **With Cargo**: If you have a somewhat recent version of Rust and Cargo installed, you can run

     cargo install genact